urbit/tlon.io/content/dev/dev-guide.md

 #### Faster fake ship booting

 A common part of the development workflow is deleting and creating fake ships.
 The couple of minutes this takes slows down development.
 Instead we can create a backup copy of a freshly created fake ship.
-This way when you want to delete some fake ship you've been working on and reset it, it can be done instantly rather than having to wait for a new one to be created.
+This way when you want to delete some fake ship you've been working on and reset it, the process can be done instantly rather than having to wait for a new one to be created.
  - We'll do this now by backing up the fake `~zod` we just created.
  - First start up `~zod` from our `~/urbit-dev` directory.
 Notice that we don't need the `-F` argument this time because `~zod` is already created.
    - ```bash